 The ARM floating-point environment is an implementation of the IEEE 754-1985 standard for binary floating-point arithmetic.
 Note In ARMv8, floating-point hardware is integral to the architecture.
 Software floating-point is supported for AArch32 state, but is not supported for AArch64 state.

-An ARM system might have:

-- A VFP coprocessor. - No floating-point hardware.
+An ARM system might have: A VFP coprocessor.No floating-point hardware.
 If you compile for a system with a hardware VFP coprocessor, the ARM compiler makes use of it.
 If you compile for a system without a coprocessor, the compiler implements the computations in software.
 For example, the compiler option -mfloat-abi=hard selects a hardware VFP coprocessor and the option -mfloat-abi=soft specifies that arithmetic operations are to be performed in software, without the use of any coprocessor instructions.
+Note In ARM Compiler 6, there is no command-line option to exclude both hardware and software floating-point computations.
+If the compiler encounters floating-point types in the source code, it will use software-based floating-point library functions.

-3.5 IEEE 754 arithmetic on page 3-118.
+3.5 IEEE 754 arithmetic on page 3-114.